Roman Mars: This is 99% Invisible. I’m Roman Mars.

 Mark Tribe: Then they got to be good friends.

-Avery Trufelman: And it is quite possibly the case that Aalto’s design for the Villa Myria, and it’s sock shaped pool, were displayed in his studio when Thomas Church was visiting.
+Avery Trufelman: And it is quite possibly the case that Aalto’s design for the Villa Mairea, and it’s sock shaped pool, were displayed in his studio when Thomas Church was visiting.

 Avery Trufelman: There’s no way to verify it, but that’s the story architects tell.
-If there’s a book about the Donnell Garden, it’s probably going to have a mention of the Villa Myria.
+If there’s a book about the Donnell Garden, it’s probably going to have a mention of the Villa Mairea.

 Janne Saario: Yeah, the story goes that Thomas Church went back home.
 Then, it was 1948 when the Donnell Garden was made, so almost 10 years after it.